Graduate School Handbook Part 16 - Quality assurance matters

 - Progress review, including the progression examination, appointment of progression examiners/ progress reviewers;

-- Applications for suspension or extension of registration;
+- Applications for personal circumstances, suspension or extension of registration;

 - Applications to the FRDC should be made on the relevant Research Degrees (RD) forms and signed both by the PGR and the supervisory team and submitted to the Graduate School Office to be taken forward to the committee.

 Following each meeting of the FRDC the Graduate School Office will write to PGRs to confirm when a change to their registration has been approved and to notify all other decisions and outcomes of the committee.

 Each FRDC membership includes two PGR representatives (elected by the Student Representation Committee).
 The business of the FRDC is separated into Part A, dealing with matters of policy and procedure which may be attended by PGR representatives, and Part B, dealing with confidential individual PGR cases which may not be attended by PGR representatives.
 More information about becoming a PGR representative.